 Question 5 -

-We all talk about romance, and our films and books and stories tell us we should each expect nothing less, but how realistic is this in actual practice?
+We all talk about romance, and our films, books and stories tell us we should each expect nothing less, but how realistic is this in actual practice?
 Does it ever actually happen?

 Question 6 -